 How Much do Medical Social Workers Make?

-The median salary range in 2008 for medical social workers was between $35,550 and $57,690, which was the same range in 2010.
+As per BLS, The median salary in 2020 for medical social workers was $57,630.
 Typically, specialized hospitals appear to offer slightly better salaries than smaller medical facilities or government agencies.